 Vice Chancellor and President’s Scholarships

-The Vice Chancellor and President's Scholarships are awarded each year to the top two PhD scholarship recipients in each Division at the University of South Australia.
-Eight scholarships are awarded per annum.
+The Vice Chancellor and President's Scholarships are awarded each year to the top PhD scholarship recipients in each Academic Unit at the University of South Australia.
+Seven scholarships are awarded per annum.

 The award is valued at $10,000 and supports recipients whose research project exemplifies the objectives of the Transformed PhD and who can demonstrate how they would use the scholarship to further these objectives.
 These may include, but are not limited to: